renatoathaydes/structured_async/README.md

 The program never ends, because Dart's `Future`s that are not _await_'ed for don't stop after their _parent `Future` completes.

-However, running `cancellableFutureStopsWhenItReturns`, you see:
+However, running `cancellableFutureStopsWhenItReturns`, you should see:

 ```
 Tick